Decentralized Rank Scheduling for Energy-Constrained Multi-Task Federated Fine-Tuning in Edge-Assisted IoV Networks: UCB-DUAL-Based Adaptive Rank Allocation

 \subsection{Overview of Hierarchical Optimization}

 In Section~\ref{sec: problem}, we introduced the architecture for multi-task adaptive LoRA-based federated fine-tuning, highlighting the benefits of rank flexibility in balancing performance and efficiency.
 However, it is difficult to select appropriate LoRA ranks per vehicle, as rank decisions directly impact accuracy, latency, and energy consumption.
-To address this, we propose a hierarchical adaptive rank allocation framework that jointly optimizes task-level and client-level decisions to maximize the multi-objective function in Equation~\ref{eq:multi_task_opt}.
-Specifically: \begin{itemize} \item \textbf{Inter-Task (Server-Side):} A global energy budget is dynamically distributed across tasks based on feedback signals such as task difficulty, convergence trends, and energy utilization. \item \textbf{Intra-Task (Client-Side):} Given the task-specific budget, a decentralized UCB-DUAL algorithm is employed to assign ranks to individual vehicles, balancing exploration and exploitation under per-task constraints. \end{itemize}
+To address this, we propose a hierarchical adaptive rank allocation framework that jointly optimizes task-level and vehicle-level decisions to maximize the multi-objective function in Equation~\ref{eq:multi_task_opt}.
+Specifically: \begin{itemize} \item \textbf{Inter-Task (RSU-Side):} A global energy budget is dynamically distributed across tasks based on feedback signals such as task difficulty and energy utilization. \item \textbf{Intra-Task (Vehicle-Side):} Given the task-specific budget, a distributed UCB-DUAL algorithm is employed to assign ranks to individual vehicles, balancing exploration and exploitation under per-task constraints. \end{itemize}